-Iron and steel workers install the metal beams and columns that form major structures, such as buildings and bridges in West Virginia.
-It is a dangerous job that is replete with hazards and injury risks for workers, including working from great heights and working around powerful machinery.
-Ironworkers are constantly at risk of serious injuries from accidents such as:
+Iron and steel workers install metal beams and columns that form significant structures, such as buildings and bridges in West Virginia.
+It is dangerous, with hazards and injury risks for workers, including working from great heights and around powerful machinery.
+Ironworkers are constantly at risk of severe injuries from accidents such as:

 Who Is Responsible for Paying for Your Injury?

-Construction companies and site managers have a responsibility to keep workers and the public reasonably safe during a project.
-This duty of care comes with responsibilities such as hiring qualified workers and properly training them, supervising all construction projects, properly maintaining equipment and machinery and obeying federal and state safety regulations.
+Construction companies and site managers are responsible for keeping workers and the public reasonably safe during a project.
+This duty of care comes with responsibilities such as hiring qualified workers and properly training them, supervising all construction projects, properly maintaining equipment and machinery, and obeying federal and state safety regulations.
 If a company violates these duties, accidents can occur.

-You may have grounds to file a personal injury lawsuit in West Virginia after an ironworker accident if someone else’s careless or reckless act or omission caused your injury.
-If you or your lawyer can prove that this is the case, one or more parties may be financially responsible (liable) for your medical bills and other losses.
+You might have grounds to file a personal injury lawsuit in West Virginia after an ironworker accident if someone else’s careless or reckless act or omission caused your injury.
+If you or your lawyer can prove this, one or more parties may be financially responsible (liable) for your medical bills and other losses.